AC (ante cibum)

 Some medicines and vaccines are given IM, which means they are injected into the muscle by a nurse or doctor.
 Usually the top of the arm, side of the leg or the buttock area is used.

 Some medicines are given IV.
 This means they are injected directly into a vein.
 IV medicines act very quickly so they are useful in emergency situations or in a hospital.
-Some illicit drugs are also taken this way.
+Some street drugs are also taken this way.

 A medicine that has been approved by the health authority of a particular country for use to treat certain illnesses.

 Lithium is a medicine commonly prescribed to treat bipolar affective disorder.
-If the dose of lithium is too high the patient can get lithium toxicity, which causes side effects such as nausea, tremor and kidney problems.
+If the dose of lithium is too high, the patient can get lithium toxicity, which causes side effects such as nausea, tremor and kidney problems.
 The doctor will usually reduce the lithium dose or may stop lithium treatment.
 People who are prescribed lithium will have regular blood tests to look for early signs of lithium toxicity.

 An intramuscular (IM) injection that is given weekly, fortnightly or monthly.
 The medicine is slowly released into the body to avoid the need for daily doses.
 Some antipsychotics are available as long-acting injections.